Best Western Apalach Inn

 We care about the quality of your stay with us.
 Below are nearby attractions, shopping and restaurants that are popular with our guests.
 Listed locations are nearby with approximate distance listed where available.

 Housed in a small building with stately columns near downtown Apalachicola, the Apalachicola Museum of Art houses several exhibits – from local and regional artists.
 The museum, located on the Florida Panhandle, conducts numerous events throughout the year as well.

-Camp Gordon Johnston World War II Museum preserves the heritage of those who trained at the camp – over a quarter million soldiers – during WWII.
+Preserving the heritage of WWII veterans, Camp Gordon Johnston World War II Museum memorializes over a quarter million soldiers.
 The museum showcases the history of WWII, extensive histories of the various units that trained there, photographic displays of the area, and life as it existed at the camp in Carrabelle.

 Veterans from the camp have contributed the artifacts brought back from battles overseas, along with uniforms, mess kits, and a variety of souvenirs to be showcased at the museum on the Florida Panhandle near Apalachicloa.

 Originally commissioned in 1895, this 100-foot tall lighthouse guided shipping off the Florida Panhandle for 100 years.